kelvinguchu/Agribot/README.md

-Agribot is a modern farming Artificial Intelligence chatbot that is uses GPT technology.
+Agribot is a modern farming Artificial Intelligence chatbot that uses GPT technology.
 It is currently in the making ☺️☺️☺️